 Strength - the System has adequate strength and is designed to adequately resist impact damage and wind loads normally encountered in the UK (see section 2.2.10).

-Fire performance - the System is classified as European Classification (see section 2.2.11):
+Fire performance - the System is classified as European Classification B-s1, d0, in accordance with BS EN 13501-1 (see section 2.2.11).